Opposition parties need to be very different in the years to come, but not to eachother.

 This combined approach is only needed because the present electoral system locks down power in a ludicrous fashion.

-Labour have been resistant to reform in the past, but with Scottish Labour moribund, and with Labour beating the Tories in England only twice in 50 years, this seems the obvious sweetener to offer for all other parties to accept a one-time arrangement.
+Labour have been resistant to reform in the past, but with Scottish Labour moribund, and with Labour beating the Tories in England only twice in 50 years, this seems the obvious sweetener to offer all other parties to accept a one-time arrangement.

 Many voters, having held their noses voting for Tories and Labour alike this time around, would also be drawn to this.